Yohannes90/OIBSIP/JavaProgramming/ATMInterface/README.md

 ## Built With

-- The personal portfolio website is built using
+- This project is built using
     - **Java**
     - **SQLite**
     - **IntelliJ IDEA** as primary IDE,